Swarm (1998 video game)

 Swarm is a 1998 shoot 'em up developed and published for Microsoft Windows by Reflexive Entertainment.
 The action is viewed from a top-down perspective in outer space and uses pre-rendered 3D graphics.
 The player controls an assault craft that battles against alien creatures in order to obtain special minerals called EZT nodules.
 The player is able to upgrade their ship with power-ups.

 In 2008, Reflexive released an updated version of the game as Swarm Gold.

 Plot

 Swarm is set in the Praulac Nebula, which is inhabited by a strange insectoid race called the Clagnor.
 Negotiations between humans and the Clagnor have failed, leading to an all-out war between the two races.
-The story follows Rawl Masteson, a prison convict given the task of fighting the Clagnor for a year.
+The story follows Raul Mastesson, a prison convict given the task of fighting the Clagnor for a year.
 After this, if by any chance he survives, his name will be cleared unless he takes an offer for another year on the job for twice the pay.